Multiscale-Genomics/mg-tool-api/README.md

 2. Achieve vertical interoperability by using COMPSs, and allowing developers to specify the execution enviroment requirements for each tool by using COMPSs "constraints" decorator.

-3. Provide a unified, simple paradigm to access the diverse data storage facilities defined in the DMP, by wrapping data in Python objects (see "Resource" below) that implement a common API that abstracts the details of data retrieval; this also makes changes in the DMP transparent to the tools.
+Although written with task-based programming in mind, this library allows execution of Tools outside of the COMPSs runtime.

-4. Simplify the construction of workflows, by conceiving tools such that it is straightforward to combine them in workflows, using COMPSs "task" decorator and the COMPSs runtime as the workflow scheduler.
+3. Simplify the construction of workflows, by conceiving tools such that it is straightforward to combine them in Workflows; in particular by using COMPSs "task" decorator and the COMPSs runtime as the workflow scheduler.

 ## Implementation overview
+The 'basic_modules' contains the basic entities of mg-tool-api:
 1. Tool:
 	Is the top-level wrapper for tools within the VRE; each tool is defined by its input and output formats, and by its specific requirements on the